 OUTCO explores why summer gritting is becoming more widespread

 It is now normal for the UK to experience prolonged hot summer temperatures.
-OUTCO looks at the reasons why it is common to see the winter gritters out gritting the roads during the summer months?
+OUTCO looks at the reasons why it is common to see the winter gritters out gritting the roads during the warm months performing summer gritting.

 As the Outdoor Estate Compliance Experts, we have observed that when road temperatures get beyond the 40 degrees Celsius mark, British road surfaces become vulnerable to melting and without some proactive measures, can start to deteriorate.